Outpatients Staff Nurse by Spire Healthcare Ltd

-Spire Cheshire Hospital is currently recruiting for an Outpatient Nurse to join our high performing Outpatients Team.
+Spire Fylde Coast Hospital is currently recruiting for an Outpatient Nurse to join our high performing Outpatients Team.
 This is your opportunity to join one of the UK's leading private hospitals and take your career to the next level.
+The department is open Monday to Saturday 8am to 9pm so the successful candidate must be flexible to cover varied shifts.

 Duties and responsibilities